 As negotiations between Westminster and Brussels continue, there’s a lot of information reported about what is or is not agreed.
 However, it is important to note that nothing has been formally agreed until all sides have approved of plans.

-At present, if you have a motor insurance policy that allows you to drive within the EU, this will remain unchanged until midnight on 29 March 2019.
-So, if you’re planning a trip that is completed before that date, nothing changes for you.
+At present, if you have a motor insurance policy that allows you to drive within the EU, this will remain unchanged until we leave the European Union.
+So, if you’re planning a trip that is completed before that happens, nothing changes for you.

-For those who are planning to drive in the EU after that date, including those whose trip begins before 29 March 2019, but will still be abroad after it, the picture is less certain.
+For those who are planning to drive in the EU after that date, including those whose trip begins before Brexit, but will still be abroad after it, the picture is less certain.

-On the basis that there is still not a deal agreed, guidance from the Association of British Insurers and other organisations is that drivers should be prepared to have a Green Card when driving aboard after 29 March 2019.
+On the basis that there is still not a deal agreed, guidance from the Association of British Insurers and other organisations is that drivers should be prepared to have a Green Card when driving aboard after we leave the European Union.
 These are certificates that prove you are suitably insured and it is important that you take a physical copy with you when you travel as digital copies are not currently acceptable.
 If you’ve driven to places like Switzerland or Russia, you’ll have received one of these certificates before.

 The issuing of Green Cards does not affect your premium unless, in having the card issued, you change your type or level of cover.
 A reasonable administration fee may be charged.
 You can learn more about the Green Card system on the Motor Insurers Bureau website.